the-teachingRSE-project/competencies/competencies.md

 handling/documenting dependencies with other packages/libraries.
 It sometimes requires knowledge of using build systems to enable interoperability with other systems.
+In terms of usability and needs of the user community the RSE should be able to decide whether a library or a framework is the right type of program to build and distribute.

 <!-- Use repositories -->